 Emergency Support to Producers in Surrounding Counties/Border State Also Available

-WASHINGTON (USDA/FSA-Sept.
-10, 2019) — Agriculture Secretary Sonny Perdue designated Holmes County, Florida, as a primary natural disaster area.
-Producers who suffered losses due to recent drought may be eligible for U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) emergency loans.
+Agriculture Secretary Sonny Perdue designated three Alabama counties as primary natural disaster areas.
+Producers in Clarke, Mobile and Washington counties who suffered losses due to Tropical Storm Gordon between Sept.
+3 and Sept.
+6, 2018, may be eligible for U.S. Department of Agriculture (USDA) Farm Service Agency (FSA) emergency loans.

-Producers in the contiguous Florida counties of Jackson, Walton, and Washington, along with Geneva County, Alabama, are also eligible to apply for emergency loans.
+Producers in the contiguous Alabama counties of Baldwin, Choctaw, Marengo, Monroe, and Wilcox, along with George, Greene, Jackson, and Wayne counties in Mississippi, are also eligible to apply for emergency loans.

 FSA will review the loans based on the extent of losses, security available and repayment ability.

 FSA has a variety of additional programs to help farmers recover from the impacts of this disaster.
 FSA programs that do not require a disaster declaration include: Emergency Assistance for Livestock, Honeybees and Farm-Raised Fish Program; Emergency Conservation Program; Livestock Forage Disaster Program; Livestock Indemnity Program; Operating and Farm Ownership Loans; and the Tree Assistance Program.

 Farmers may contact their local USDA service center for further information on eligibility requirements and application procedures for these and other programs.
 Additional information is also available online at https://www.farmers.gov/recover.